furycd001/dots/conky/readme.md

-# [ CONKY CONFIG ]
+# [ CONKY ]

-My conky config is usually very simple / minimal.
-I also don't chnage it very often, but when I do you'll find it here....
+My conky config's are usually simple & minimal.
+I don't really change my config very often, but when I do you'll be able to find it here....

 ## Single line pipe..